Alpaca Farming | Homesteading

 Commonly used is the heat index, which is simply a formula to estimate the risk of heat stress.
 The Heat Index can be estimated by adding the temperature (F) and percent humidity (%).
 Typically, a heat index of less than 120 is safe, 120 to one 180 creates possible problems, and greater than 180 is the range where animals are in the most danger.

-When alpaca farming keep a close eye on your animals during the hot summer months and look for the signs of heat stress.
-Nasal flaring, open-mouthed breathing, increased breathing rate and effort, drooling, depression or dullness, not eating feed, scrotal swelling in intact males, weakness, trembling, a rectal temperature greater than 104 degrees F, a heart rate over 90 beats per minute, or a respiratory rate over 40 breaths per minute are all signs that things are not well.
+When raising alpacas keep a close eye on your animals during the hot summer months and look for the signs of heat stress.
+Nasal flaring, open-mouthed breathing, increased breathing rate and effort, drooling, depression or dullness, not eating feed, scrotal swelling in intact males, weakness, trembling, a rectal temperature greater than 104 degrees F, a heart rate over 90 beats per minute, or a respiratory rate over 40 breaths per minute are all signs of heat stress in alpacas and show that things are not well.

 An alpaca can suffer from: